3/6/2024

 CFO

 I can't give you the absolute numbers, but if you look at the administrative expenses, we have a small effect on spares.
-So if you bear in mind that last year, we had a one-off effect related to headcount deducting of approximately five million.
-Then I think you can see approximately that.
-If you look at the selling expenses, the spare administrative expenses is slightly higher as a percentage of sales.
-So if you look at administrative expenses, they are slightly higher.
-And looking at the selling expenses, you see that there is a small effect on spares.
+So if you bear in mind that last year we had a one-off effect related to headcount reduction. of approximately 5 million, then I think you could see approximately that.
+If we look at the selling expenses, the spares administrative expenses is slightly higher as a percentage of sales.
+So if you look at the administrative expenses, they're slightly higher.
+And looking at the selling expenses, you see that there is a small effect from spares.
 I don't know if that will help you.

 speaker